edgio-docs/edgio-docs/guides/applications/v7/security/client_side_protection.md

 4. Define an Audit policy through which you can detect attacks.

     1. Click on the **Audit** tab.
-    2. From the **Origin Overwrite** option, determine whether this policy will override the policy defined within the `Content-Security-Policy-Report-Only` response header provided by your origin.
+    2. From the **Overwrite Origin** option, determine whether this policy will override the policy defined within the `Content-Security-Policy-Report-Only` response header provided by your origin.

         -   **Enabled:** Your audit policy will overwrite the `Content-Security-Policy-Report-Only` header when present in the response provided by an origin.

-            If the **Audit Reporting** option is disabled, then {{ PRODUCT }} will not set this header.
+            If the **Status** option is disabled, then {{ PRODUCT }} will not set this header.
 As a result, your origin will be allowed to set this header.

         -   **Disabled:** If the response from your origin includes a `Content-Security-Policy-Report-Only` header, then it will be served.
-If it is missing and the **Audit Reporting** option is enabled, then this header will be set to your audit policy.
+If it is missing and the **Status** option is enabled, then this header will be set to your audit policy.

             <Callout type="info">